 - Strengths and challenges in the North Sea basin.

 At the beginning of the Interreg programme, small-scale project will serve to kick-start the programme, e.g. by establishing new partnerships, involving the new territories, addressing new thematic fields, and setting the scene for bigger initiatives (projects) in and/or outside the North Sea Programme.
 In future calls, for small-scale projects will need to fit targeted topics.

 For the first call the deadline is on the 7th of March and the maximum subsidy is of €500,000.
 Project should have a maximum length of 18 months.

-At Catalyze we commit ourselves to accelerating innovations that have a positive impact on the world.
-We are the driving force for your innovations through our offering of strategic consulting services, funding consultancy, project management and more, which deliver impactful expertise for all development stages.
-With the highest quality in the industry, we aim to be the consulting partner of choice to drive the success of meaningful innovation projects.
+At Catalyze we commit ourselves to accelerate innovations that have a positive impact on the world.
+We are the driving force for innovations across the fields of Life Sciences and Sustainability.
+Our offering of strategic consulting services, funding consulting, project management and more, deliver impactful expertise for all development stages.
+With a proven track record and the highest quality and success rate in the industry, we aim to be the consulting partner of choice to drive the success of meaningful innovation projects.